-For notational conveniency, we will write in the following $m_n =m$, $k_n =k$, $\ell_n = \ell$.
+\begin{Assumption}{$\mathcal{F}$} There exists a positive integer sequence $\ell_n$ such that the following statement holds: \begin{enumerate}[label=(\roman*)] \item $m_n \rightarrow \infty$ and $m_n = o (n)$ \item $\ell_n \rightarrow \infty$ and $\ell_n = o(m_n)$ \item $k_n \alpha(\ell_n) = o(1)$ and $(m_n / \ell_n) \alpha(\ell_n) = o(1)$ \item $\sqrt{k_n} \beta(m_n) = o(1)$ \end{enumerate} \end{Assumption} We recall that both $m$ and $k$ depends on $n$.
+Also, for notational convenience, we will write in the following $\ell_n = \ell$.
 Note that Condition \ref{ass:regularity} \ref{ass:fidi} guarantees that the limit $C$ is an extreme value copula by \cite[Theorem 4.2]{hsing1989extreme}.
 As usual, the weak convergence of the empirical copula process stems down from the finite dimensional convergence and the asymptotic tightness of the process which then hold from Condition \ref{ass:regularity} \ref{ass:fidi} and \ref{ass:tightness} respectively.
 In order to apply Hadamard's differentiability to obtain the weak convergence of the empirical copula based on the sample's scaled ranks, we need a classical condition over the derivatives of the limit copula stated as follows.

 \begin{Assumption}{$\mathcal{G}$} For any $j \in \{1,\dots,d\}$, the $j$th first order partial derivative $\dot{C}^{(j)} = \partial C / \partial u^{(j)}$ exists and is continuous on $\{ \normalfont{\textbf{u}} \in [0,1]^d, u^{(j)} \in (0,1)\}$. \end{Assumption}